Direction Markers

-The verbs studied thus far either take ‘no object’ or take a third person object:
+The TA verbs studied thus far either take ‘no object’ or take a third person object:

 I saw him.
 (3rd person object; VTA Direct Indicative)